iPlug2/iPlug2/README.md

 Please consider supporting the project by helping out with bug fixes, features or documentation.
 You can support the project financially [via patreon.](https://www.patreon.com/bePatron?u=3140614)

-**NOTE: THIS IS NOT YET PRODUCTION READY - zero commercial/free plug-ins are shipping with iPlug2* - there are many bugs still to fix and a few features to add!**
+**NOTE: THIS IS NOT YET PRODUCTION READY - zero commercial/free plug-ins are shipping with iPlug 2 - there are many bugs still to fix and a few features to add!**

 You may like to check out the [Web Audio Module version of VirtualCZ](https://virtualcz.io/) which has been made using iPlug 2.